dargmuesli/nuxt-cookie-control/README.md

 // Switch to toggle the separation of cookie name and description in the configuration modal by a dash.
 isDashInDescriptionEnabled: true,

-// if this value is given true, showing Only Modal to force to select for users.
-isForcedModal: false,

 // Switch to toggle the blocking of iframes.
 // This can be used to prevent iframes from adding additional cookies.
 isIframeBlocked: false,